API Reference

 }

 Configuration passed to agent(). description is optional metadata for agent and subagent selection. model must be a KnownModelId string. provider is optional.
 When omitted, Dawn infers a provider for known model families.
-Set it explicitly to one of the supported built-in provider ids for aliases, ambiguous model names, local models, or provider-router model ids. reasoning maps to OpenAI reasoning-effort options when the selected model supports them. retry controls automatic retries on transient failures. subagents lists child agent descriptors exposed through Dawn's subagent capability. systemPrompt is sent as the system message on every invocation.
+Set it explicitly to one of the supported built-in provider ids for aliases, ambiguous model names, local models, or provider-router model ids. reasoning maps to OpenAI reasoning-effort options when the selected model supports them. retry controls automatic retries on transient failures. subagents lists child agent descriptors exposed through Dawn's subagent capability. tools scopes route-level tool exposure and approval policy with allow, deny, or approve. systemPrompt is sent as the system message on every invocation.

 The built-in agent() route materializes to a LangChain chat model.
 Dawn infers providers for known model families and lazy-loads the matching LangChain integration package.
 Raw graph and chain routes can still instantiate any provider directly.